-At any time have 2-4 projects pending, new divisions concepts I am working on…
+At any one time I have 2-4 projects pending; new divisions and concepts I am working on.

-I live and work between CPT and JHB, and still manage to keep 4 pot plants alive.
+I live and work between Cape Town and Johannesburg and still manage to keep four pot plants alive.

-About 7 months ago, I started a website (the one this article is one) and Facebook page about my areas of work interest in work and my experience, nothing to do with my company, but in prep for my private consultancy which I intend to open in 5-10 years’, and I’m already sitting on 22 000 followers.
+About seven months ago I started a website, the one this article is on, and Facebook page about my areas of interest in work as well as my experience.
+It has nothing to do with my company but is in preparation for the private consultancy I intend to open in five to ten years, and I’m already sitting on 22 000 followers.

-So that’s me in a nutshell, and how I have ended up here today to talk about the State of the Internet in South Africa, with focus on SMMEs, and that it is an honour to be invited to speak.
+That’s me in a nutshell.
+This article also expresses how I have ended up here today to talk about the state of the Internet in South Africa, with focus on SMMEs and what an honour it is to be invited to speak.

 So let’s get going!

-I like to refer to South Africa and an aluminium calabash.
+I like to refer to South Africa as an aluminium calabash.

-For those of you who don’t know, a Calabash is used in making the West African kora (a harp-lute) - a traditional fiddle.
+For those of you who don’t know, a calabash is used in the making of the West African kora, which is a harp lute…a traditional fiddle.

-Aluminium is a metal, extracted by Danish chemist, famous for its a low density and extreme strength.
+Aluminium is a metal that is extracted by Danish chemists and is famous for its low density and extreme strength.